 Bender: Bender is back!
 I'll save you, Nibbler!

-- Screams Like a Little Girl: Bender - under the influence of Leela's emotions - screams like a girl when he sees El Chupanibre.
+- Screams Like a Little Girl: Bender - under the influence of Leela's emotions - screams exactly like her when he sees El Chupanibre.

 - Sewer Gator: Averted.
 The Sewer Mutants don't have alligators.
 They have crocodiles.